jadijadi/lpic1book/content/1092_basic_network_configuration.md

 | agent | secret or polkit agent |
 | monitor | Montor the changes |

-for example we can check the current status with the `general` command:
+For example, we can check the current status with the `general` command:

 ```
 ➜  ~ nmcli general